 Is America ready to embrace a female President?
 Furthermore, will America evolve past a society where women still earn 78 cents, for every dollar a man makes?

-Over the past 5-6 decades, women have become more and more accustomed to pulling their weight in the workplace, so perhaps its time to question the evolution of America’s family dynamics today.
-Whereas once upon a time, women were expected to only account for “household duties,” today women have taken on a new role in the modern American family.
-This shift towards bread winning is in many ways partially signified by Hillary Clinton’s brave and bold, campaign for President this year.
+Over the past 5-6 decades women have grown more accustomed to pulling their own weight, within the American workplace.
+Yet, today many Americans are currently questioning the evolution of America’s family dynamics.
+Whereas, once upon a time, women were expected to only account for, “household duties,” women today have taken on a whole new role, within the American family.
+This shift towards, “bread winning females,” is also, in many ways signified by Hillary Clinton’s 2016, “Brave,” campaign.

 By: William Larsen